 I flew from Bahrain to Dubai in the middle of the night, and I had a three-hour layover at the Dubai airport.
 So basically I missed one night of sleep.

 I got to Nairobi, and my flight was already gone.
-Kenya Airways arranged a visa, hotel, and free buffet at the hotel for me, so I was fine waiting for my nex flight which was late in the evening.
+Kenya Airways arranged a visa, hotel, and free buffet at the hotel for me, so I was fine waiting for my next flight which was late in the evening.
 I asked if I should take my luggage, but they were telling me that I don’t need to, my bag is going straight to Comoros.

 I passed the passport control, and I was just ready to grab my backpack and find a hotel for the night.
 But my bag wasn’t there.
 I had somehow expected this, and on a plane from Nairobi to Comoros, I had made sure that my baggage tag was with my passport.
 But when I got to an office to file a claim, I couldn’t find the tag.
 It wasn’t with my passport anymore.
-I was sure that they had dropped it when they were doing my passport check.
+I was sure that the immigration officers had dropped it when they were doing my passport check.

 Everything was good until the mosquitos came.
 There was no mosquito net, and my anti-malaria tablets were of course in my bag which was in Nairobi.
-I’ve heard that the malaria is pretty bad here and I regretted that I didn’t start the medication when I was still in Bahrain.
+I’ve heard that the malaria is pretty severe here and I regretted that I didn’t start the medication when I was still in Bahrain.

 After a not-so-well-slept night, my host was so kind that she offered me breakfast before the driver came again to pick me up.
 We went to the ATM, and I finally paid him for the visa and taxi.
 He took me to the hotel where I’m still staying.
-I spent my first day just waiting for my bag, and I was lucky to get a ride to the airport because the owners of the hotel were going also going there to pick up their daughter.
+After a not-so-successful arrival in Comoros, I’m still happy that it went this way because I got to experience the incredible hospitality of Comorian people.

 Today I’ve been just enjoying my time here.
 I already made local friends, hiked up to see a crater and went swimming.
 The wifi is so slow that I can’t post any pictures, but I’m just dying to show you guys how beautiful this place is.

 Tomorrow I’ll take a boat to another island, Moheli, and apparently, there is no electricity or running water.
-Lonely Planet also describes the boats as death-traps, and I’ve gotten mixed information whether I can take the boat or not.
-Some people say that it’s good, the boats are safe and people take them every day, and some people say that the government doesn’t allow foreign people to take the boats because they are too dangerous.
+Lonely Planet also describes the boats as death-traps, and I’ve gotten mixed information on whether I can take the boat or not.
+Some people say that it’s okay, the boats are safe and people take them every day, and some people say that the government doesn’t allow foreign people to take the boats because they are too dangerous.
 I’ll find out tomorrow.
 Wish me luck, and hopefully, you can hear back from me after a week or so!